jxe/jxe.github.com/the-fates/changing-fates.md

 12pm

 DECIMA, try to enter the Lustgarten park quickly and without looking around too much.
-Approach a bench, sit, and put your blindfold on.
+At exactly 12pm, approach a bench, sit, and put your blindfold on.
 Once you've placed your blindfold, just wait.
 There's no need to speak or to move around.
 You will be seated for about 20 minutes.
 Someone will come and touch you.
 Please wait at least 5 minutes afterwards before you take off your blindfold and check for your next instruction.

 NONA, arrive at Lustgarten by 11:50a and find the others and hide.
 You will give Lisa one or two kisses, without talking, and then leave the group and head north to James Simon Park across the river.
 You should leave the rest of the group by 12:10.
 Also take a quick photo of Lisa, blindfolded, if you can.